Dylan Moore Preview, Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks seventh in MLB.

-- The Angels have a 4.75 team ERA that ranks 25th across all league pitching staffs.
+- The Angels have a 4.74 team ERA that ranks 24th across all MLB pitching staffs.

-- Angels pitchers combine to surrender 185 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- In his most recent outing on Wednesday against the Baltimore Orioles, the lefty tossed 6 2/3 innings, allowing two earned runs while surrendering nine hits.
+- The left-hander last pitched on Thursday against the Baltimore Orioles, when he threw five innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.